List of Saga characters: Even

 Alana's long-time friend and stepmother.
 They met as children at summer camp.
 Even met Alana's father after she was out of high school, long after Alana's parents had legally separated.
 She says that Alana took the marriage "great, all things considered", though a photo from the wedding seen in issue 14 shows Alana looking angered.
-Although Fiona Staples has rendered Even to be a person of color, much like Alana and Rustic, she did not mention any specific ethnicities she had in mind when doing so.
+Although Fiona Staples has rendered Even to be a person of color, much like Alana and Rustik, she did not mention any specific ethnicities she had in mind when doing so.